Andre Bussing Memorial Prize

-The Award is open to any early career researcher (eight years from completion of PhD or equivalent - at the point of presentation) who feels their work has, or will, make a considerable contribution to the field of occupational health psychology who submits a paper to the EAOHP Conference may apply to be considered for the prize.
-The candidate must be the lead author and the work primarily his or her own and present at the conference in Athens.
+The Award is open to any early career researcher (eight years from completion of PhD or equivalent - at the point of presentation) who submits a paper to the EAOHP Conference and feels their work has, or will, make a considerable contribution to the field of occupational health psychology.

 Two members of the Academy’s Executive Committee will attend each candidate’s presentation.
 Decision criteria include:

 1. Is the work largely the candidate’s own?

 2. Is the work of exceptional quality in terms of research methodology,